GA4 Problems: What Can You Do About Them?

 Setting Up Conversions in Universal Analytics

-In Universal Analytics there are 4 types of goals (conversions) you can create:
+In Universal Analytics there were 4 types of goals (conversions) you could create:

 - Session Duration